-If you're looking to sign-up to an ESPN+ live stream for a UFC live stream and other major live sports events, then you've come to the right place.
+If you're looking to sign-up to an ESPN+ live stream for the UEFA Women's Euro 2022 tournament, for UFC or other major live sports events, then you've come to the right place.
 ESPN+ offers some of the best boxing, UFC and other sports coverage on the planet.
 You can sign up to EPSN+ at the cheapest price below but there one or two different ESPN+ bundles and tariffs to be aware of first.
 Here's a quick overview.

 A standard ESPN+ subscription (opens in new tab) costs $6.99 per month and gets you access to Khan vs Brook on Saturday, 19th February.
 There is no contract or obligation.
 You can cancel at any time.
 This brings you all the usual sports content on the platform apart from UFC pay-per-views.
 If you're not afraid of commitment, you can sign up for a whole year for the price of 10 months with the $69.99 ESPN+ annual plan (opens in new tab).
 You can watch some UFC on the standard plan but not the big PPV events.